-See what you are offered
+See what you are offered at university

 When you go to Freshers’ Fayre there will be plenty of companies offering you great deals, from insurance to gyms.
 Make sure you find out what each of them is offering.
 I managed to get 15% off my contents insurance with Endsleigh, and won enough Nando’s for a year!
 Plus, look out for us!
 We’ll be going to the following Universities!

 - Newman University, Birmingham– Wednesday 18th September

 - London City University – Thursday 19th September

 - Kings College University – Friday 20th September

 You’ll be in for a chance to win a Nintendo Switch or a pair of Beats Headphones if you come say hello!

 So there you have it!
 You’re officially ready to go!
 You’ll be settled into your new place and arguing with your housemates about the washing up in no time!
 Make sure you actually get some studying done.
 But mostly, enjoy it.
 Your university years are amazing.